Your Surety Bond Specialist

-A guarantee under which the Guarantor guarantees to the Employer or main contractor that contractual payments they have made in advance to the main contractor or subcontractor will be used and applied in accordance with the contract terms and conditions and that in the event of failure to do so the Guarantor will pay the damages sustained by the main contractor or employer as ascertained and established under the contract terms up to the amount of the bonded advance payment value.
+A guarantee to the employer or main contractor that contractual payments they have made in advance will be used and applied in accordance with the contract terms and conditions.
+In the event of failure to do so, the guarantor pays the damages sustained by the main contractor or employer as ascertained and established under the contract terms up to the amount of the bonded advance payment value.

 Duty Deferment Bonds

-A guarantee under which the guarantor guarantees payment of relevant taxes and duties to HMRC, allowing HMRC to offer deferred payment terms to the importer for up to 45 days.
+A guarantee of payment of relevant taxes and duties to HMRC, allowing HMRC to offer deferred payment terms to the importer for up to 45 days.
 This enables the importation and distribution of the goods prior to the payment of the tax and duty, thereby easing pressure on cash flow.

-A guarantee under which a party seeking contractual tenders seeks protection against, and compensation for, additional costs, expenses delays and contractual value differences if the successful bidder then fails to enter into the contract in accordance with their tender.
+A bid or tender bond is a guarantee under which a party seeking contractual tenders seeks protection against, and compensation for, additional costs, expenses delays and contractual value differences if the successful bidder then fails to enter into the contract in accordance with their tender.

-These bonds are very uncommon in the UK and are often required to be payable on demand (rather than after ascertainment of actual loss suffered if any), and therefore are far more likely to be sourced from Banks than from Insurers and surety companies.
+These bonds are very uncommon in the UK and are often required to be payable on demand (rather than after ascertainment of actual loss suffered), and therefore are far more likely to be sourced from banks than from insurers and surety companies.

 Construction Guarantee Bond